Daughter, Son, Assassin

 Subjects: Political Thriller / Anticolonialism / Immigration

-Steven Salaita is an award-winning scholar, writer, and activist.
-He is the author of ten books about Arab Americans, Indigenous peoples, race and ethnicity, and literature, most notably Inter/Nationalism: Decolonizing Native America and Palestine, Anti-Arab Racism in the USA: Where it Comes From and What it Means for Politics, and An Honest Living.
-He currently teaches at the American University of Cairo.
-This is his first work of fiction.
-He tweets at @stevesalaita.
+Steven Salaita is a scholar and writer based in Egypt.
+He is the author of nine nonfiction books, most notably Inter/Nationalism: Decolonizing Native America and Palestine, Israel's Dead Soul, and the recently published memoir, An Honest Living.
+He currently teaches at the American University in Cairo.
+Daughter, Son, Assassin is his first work of fiction.
+His essays can be found at stevesalaita.com.

 The dunes rose and fell like the knolls of an unfurled blanket.
 I could see only shades of beige in every direction.
 No trees.
 No grass.
 No shrubbery.
 I had been dropped into an ecosystem of microbes and subterranean animals.